 Obeticholic acid Side Effects

 Commonly reported side effects of obeticholic acid include: severe pruritus, eye pruritus, pruritic rash, pruritus, pruritus ani, skin rash, vulvovaginal pruritus, decreased hdl cholesterol, macular eruption, maculopapular rash, miliaria, papular rash, urticaria, and pruritus of ear.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Oral route (Tablet)